ivandavidov/minimal/README.md

 ### Overlay bundles

-**Important note!** Most of the overlay bundles come without support since the build process for almost all of them is host specific and can vary significantly between different machines.
+**Important note!** Most of the overlay bundles come with no support since the build process for almost all of them is host specific and can vary significantly between different machines.
 Some overlay bundles have no dependencies to the host machine, e.g. the bundles which provide the DHCP functionality and the MLL source code.
 These bundles are enabled by default.

 Minimal Linux Live has the concept of ``overlay bundles``.
 During the boot process the ``OverlayFS`` driver merges the initramfs with the content of these bundles.
 This is the mechanism which allows you to provide additional software on top of MLL without touching the core build process.
 In fact the overlay bundle system has been designed to be completely independent from the MLL build process.
 You can build one or more overlay bundles without building MLL at all.
 However, some of the overlay bundles have dependencies on the software pieces provided by the MLL build process, so it is recommended to use the overlay build subsystem after you have produced the 'initramfs' area.